 The school spends the Pupil Premium in a number of ways designed to support and accelerate the learning of disadvantaged students, in order that they meet or exceed expected progress.
 School leaders and governors decide how the funds can best be spent using advice from professional sources and training, analysis of the effectiveness of spending in previous years and knowledge of the particular students receiving funding and their needs.

-The last review of the use of the Pupil Premium Grant was 28 June 2017, the next Governor review date is scheduled for 27 September 2017.
+The last review of the use of the Pupil Premium Grant was 14th March 2018, the next Governor review date is scheduled for the summer term.

 Plans for spending of PPG (Pupil Premium Grant) 2017-2018